 In contrast, the market for bicycles had taken off again.
 Big names grew rapidly with a burgeoning mass-market.
 Raleigh, BSA, Saxon among them.
 But competitive cyclists were eager for any marginal advantage.
 Scores of skilled artisans were drawn to this expanding industry, starting up small businesses building bespoke lightweight bicycles.
 No expensive machinery was needed to set up as a cycle manufacturer: just a hearth, jig and brazing skills for frame building, plus an intimate knowledge of what competitive cyclists wanted.
 Reynolds and Accles & Pollock supplied sets of tubes to make the frames; foundries cast lug sets; component suppliers like Chater-Lea, Leon Meredith’s Constrictor, Baylis-Wiley, Williams and Brooks standardised their fittings and screw threads.
 Small builders could offer customers a wide choice and respond quickly to the developing fashions of the growing market.
 But make no mistake, this was a highly competitive industry.

 Somewhere along the way (from his war work?)
 Henry had acquired advanced brazing skills.
-Somehow (from his son, now turning 20?) he had established a detailed understanding of the demands of competitive cyclists; the advancing technologies, components and myriad details of bikes built for racing.
+His son Frank, now turning 20, is understood to have enjoyed competitive cycling, from which he no doubt established a detailed understanding of the demands of clubmen – the ever-changing technologies, components and myriad details of bikes built for racing.
 It must have been an understanding that would command the respect of this specialist market.
 In the early 1920s Henry and young Frank had the confidence to set up business in Islington as Cycle Makers.
 Walking sticks became steel tubing, handle decorations became painstakingly filed lugs.
 Their bikes were not basic utilitarian machines offered at modest prices.
 From the outset they offered only advanced lightweights pitched squarely at the demands of enthusiastic clubmen.
-They quickly established a reputation for meticulous workmanship, supplying bikes to the elite athletes and discerning clubmen of the day for the next 50 years.
+They quickly established a reputation for meticulous workmanship, supplying bikes to elite athletes and discerning clubmen for the next 50 years.